 “So… does Ophiuchus have enough of this ‘probable cause’ thing ta really intervene, detective?”
 Cadence pressed.
 “The ELPIS Department’s already here, but they seem a little suspect and don’t seem to be doin’ much—no offense.
 Havin’ actual peacekeepers here cuttin’ down Scorpio’s spores and offshoots would make me feel a lot more comfortable.”
 She glanced at Jericho.
 “I mean, that’s why Alice, Gabrielle, and… that’s why they’re here, right?
 Ta get all the deets ta make the decision.
 Ain’t it enough details at this point?”

 “Unsure,” Jericho replied—and Cadence could see his mind turning over law, cause, and a bunch of other fancy legal terms.
 “Violation of the living manipulation cause would bring in the Conductor Regulation Department.
 But the Augen movement is a national political movement confined to inside Capricorn.
-If Capricorn makes the report and request to Ophiuchus, then they will definitely intervene.”
+If Capricorn makes the report and request to Ophiuchus, then they will intervene.
+Definite.”

 Of course.
 It was all complicated to the point of not working.
 Made Cadence wonder what the purpose of Ophiuchus was sometimes, especially with all the new information they’d been learning about it recently.